 A rape or sexual assault may be reported to the hall director, a university counselor, or health worker at the Student Health Center.
 Charges do not have to be filed against the attacker if a rape is reported.
 However, it is wise to give information to the police anyway.
 The information and suspect description may help locate a suspect in other offenses and possibly prevent another person from becoming the victim of a rape.
 The police will not know that there is a rapist on campus unless they are told.
-The police will not personal information eliminated from police reports.
+The police will not pressure the victim to file charges.
+Victims of sexual assault can elect to have personal information eliminated from police reports.